 Practical Implementation Advice

-- Partners that don’t already have electronic systems for collecting Discharge Monitoring Reports (DMRs) should consider implementing a demonstrated electronic DMR solution, such as NetDMR.
+- State and Tribal Partners who do not already have electronic systems for collecting effluent DMRs from their regulated community should consider implementing a demonstrated electronic DMR solution or using the National Installation of NetDMR.

 ICIS-NPDES Data Flow Options

 The figure shows the current options for flowing permit, inspection, and DMR data to ICIS-NPDES.
 Exchange Network (EN) flow options are shown in green and the direct data input option is shown in blue.
 No other data exchange options are available for ICIS-NPDES.

 The ICIS-NPDES data flows are now available for all data families including permits, inspections, effluent, enforcement, and program reports.
 Partners with their own local NPDES system can use their Exchange Network Node to submit this information to EPA.
 EPA currently provides an outbound service that allows States to access permit requirements data so that it can be used to support local instances of electronic DMR reporting systems such as NetDMR.